danya02/rudn-year4-mp-work/components/protocol.md

 Seminal reviews, commentaries, and influential articles will also be included to expand the dataset.
 For instance, studies analyzing the [...] will be prioritized.

 ### Stage 3: Study Selection
 The review process will be carried out by the reviewer in two stages.
 Titles and abstracts will be considered first; at this stage, some articles will be screened out.
+Depending on the results of the first stage of the review, AI methods may be employed to help screen the articles.
-Articles that, in the opinion of any reviewer, meet the inclusion/exclusion criteria will be included in the full-text review.
+Articles that meet the inclusion/exclusion criteria will be included in the full-text review.
 If, based on the results of the first stage of the review, it is unclear whether to include the article, it will be included in the full-text review.
 The final search results will be presented in the PRISMA flowchart from PRISMA-ScR.

 ### Stage 4: Charting the Data
 Data will be extracted into a spreadsheet program following guidelines from the Joanna Briggs Institute (JBI).
 Each member will extract data for a proportion of articles.